Healthy Homes Assessment Kingsley Heights

 Insulation requirements to be in compliance with the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Kingsley Heights Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection